duxsco/gpg-config-and-scripts/README.md

 # My GnuPG configuration and some helper scripts

-Everything in this Git repo has been tested with GnuPG 2.2.x (LTS).
+⚠️ Everything in this Git repo has been **tested only with GnuPG 2.2.x (LTS)**.
 Certain config options are invalid in GnuPG 2.3.x (stable) and defaults might differ!

 ## Understand the GnuPG configuration